archbyte/install/README.md

-## Use only if you know how to manually install Arch.
+## Use only if you understand how to manually install Arch.

 **My setup: Lenovo X1 Carbon 120GB SSD (GPT-UEFI)